hansonj34/stocks-analysis/README.md

 ## Overview of Project
 ### Purpose

-Grateful, Steve, that you have appreciated our work so far and would like us to expand the dataset to include the entire stock market over the last few years.
-We will check to see if the information is the same as previously delivered then we will refactor so the VBA script runs in a timely fashion by adjusting the code to loop through all the data one time in order to collect the same information in the Data Analysis Section.
-Other possible techniques to accomplished this is by taking fewer steps, using less memeory, or improving logic code to a straight forward approach.
+To expand the dataset to include the entire stock market over the last few years.
+We will check to see if the information is the same as previously shown.
+Then we will refactor so the VBA script runs in a timely fashion by adjusting the code to loop through all the data one time in order to collect the same information in the Data Analysis Section.
+Some possible techniques to accomplish this are by taking fewer steps, using less memory, or improving the logic of the code.

 ### Background

-To recap, this project is a result of your parent’s desire to invest in alternative energy sources which lead to their investment in DAQO New Energy Corp.
+Steve, this project is a result of your parent’s desire to invest in alternative energy sources which lead to their investment in DAQO New Energy Corp.
 You promised them an assessment of the company’s performance as well as you have concerns about diversity.
-Your request of a new program will help provide you with data to assist you in possible choices so you can diversify.
+Your new program request will help provide you with data to assist you in making some better possible choices of diversification for their portfolio.

 ### Analysis

-#### Refactoring VBA Code Process Explained with Examples:
+#### Refactoring VBA Code Process Explained with Examples.

 TickerIndex was created as a variable and set to zero before iterating over all the rows.
 It will be used to access the appropriate index across the four different arrays.
 For i = 0 To 11 tickerIndex = tickers(i)